Top 10 Disney World Resorts at Christmas

 Final Thoughts on Christmas at the Disney World Resorts

-During the Christmas season, the Disney resorts truly come to life in a new way.
-From themed Christmas trees to noteworthy displays, there is so much extra to see and do.
-And we haven’t even gotten into all the different special events that will be available in the parks and at Disney Springs.
+And we haven’t even gotten into all the special events available in the parks and at Disney Springs.

 For those of you wanting to tour the resorts at Christmas, I have two suggestions: